fajarwz/smallurl-fe/README.md

-# SmallUrl-FE
+# SmallUrl FE

 A frontend of simple url shortener app.
-Built with React.
+Built with React and TailwindCSS.

 ## Installation